amankevich/window-controller-kotlin-app/README.md

 # window-controller-kotlin-app
-Kotlin app for Android for controlling smart window blinds
+Kotlin app for controlling smart window blinds.
+Based on MVVM architecture, using Android architecture components: Room, LiveData, ViewModel and also Dagger, Retrofit and RxJava.